michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-28-attiny45-as-i2c-master-prelude.markdown

 Its duration is somewhere in the range of milliseconds.

-With a few additional components (a pair of diodes, an analog comparator, a trimmer), I can make the piezo's analog output into a tunable digital one (active-low when above a given threshold, high/floating otherwise).
+With a few additional components (a pair of diodes, an analog comparator, a trimmer), I can make the piezo's analog output into a tunable digital one (active-low when above a given threshold, high/floating otherwise):
-Like so:

 ![piezo sensor with two clamping diodes and a trimmer attached to an analog comparator](/assets/2013-10-28-attiny45-as-i2c-master-prelude/tunable-piezo-digitizer.png)

 (You can probably tell I'm new to this.)

-I could attach the output to one of those I&sup2;C port expanders and have the Arduino poll it.
+I could attach that output to one of those I&sup2;C port expanders and have the Arduino poll it.
-Those voltage spikes are rather short, so I'd have to poll *really* frequently, or I'll probably miss most.
+Those voltage spikes are rather short, so I'd have to poll *really* frequently, or I'll probably miss most of them.

 And that, well, that just doesn't seem like a very good idea.
 Swamping the I&sup2;C bus with hundreds of identical read requests *per second*, almost all of them returning *nothing* at all,